How to open a stuck CD or DVD Drive Tray of your computer

-It may happen at times, esp if your computer is old, that your CD or DVD tray just will not open even if you click on its Eject or Open button.
+It may happen at times, especially if your computer is old, that your CD / DVD / Optical Drive tray just will not open even if you click on its Eject or Open button.
+It may open at times and yet at other times just will now.
+If you are facing this problem, are a few things you may try.

-1. Restart your Windows PC and see if it helps.
+- First, restart your Windows PC and see if it helps.
+I have found that a simple restart solves many problems including this one.
 You may also try clicking on the Eject button while the computer is booting and see if it works.

-2. Open Computer folder and right-click the icon for the CD or DVD drive that is stuck, and then click Eject.
+- Open the Computer folder and right-click the icon for the CD or DVD drive that is stuck, and then click Eject.

-3. Look for a small hole below the Drive Tray.
+- Look for a small hole below the Drive Tray.
 This is the Manual Tray Release.
 Take a pin or a straightened-out paper click and insert and push it in the hole.
-At the same time you may have to continue to press the tray’s Open or Eject button.
+At the same time, you may have to continue to press the tray’s Open or Eject button.

-4. Check out Tray Control.
+Check out Tray Control.
+This tool allows users to open or close their optical drive without using their computer’s button.
+It shows radio buttons for up to 4 optical drives.
 It is a simple utility to Open or Close the Tray for Optical Drives.

-5. If things still don’t work out I guess you will have to open the machine’s side-panels and open the tray manually either yourself or with the help of a technician.
+If things still don’t work out, I guess you will have to open the machine’s side panels and open the tray manually either yourself or with the help of a technician.

 There are 2-3 typo in the post.